-As a condition for site-specific study activation, IoRs must document that all study site staff are appropriately qualified and trained to carry out their delegated duties.
-IoRs also must maintain adequate documentation of staff having completed required training.
-Documentation of HSP and GCP training must be maintained on-site and made available upon request to DAIDS personnel, study monitors, sponsor or regulatory authority representatives, site IRBs/ECs, and other US, local, and international regulatory entities.
+As a condition for site-specific study activation, IoRs must document that all study site staff are appropriately qualified and trained to carry out their delegated duties per the study-specific delegation of duties log.
+IoRs also must maintain adequate documentation of staff having completed required training as described in this section and Section 16.